 Cost runs for the event are included in the documents (separate documents) in Kevin’s report.

-E-mail invitations will be sent soon to NLFaculty.
+E-mail invitations will be sent soon to Nontenure Line Faculty.

 Jo Beth will create a flyer related to upcoming NLF workshops to be available at the Reception.

-Natalie will create e-mails to be sent to the President, her cabinet and other dignitaries to attend the reception.
+Natalie has sent e-mails to the President and other dignitaries to attend the reception.
+So far, we have confirmation from the President, Provost, Associate Provost, Special Assistant to the President, Special Assistant to the Provost for Inclusion and Diversity, and the Associate Vice President for Academic Affairs.

 We need to check access to enter JCK for the Reception.